How to Fix Lenovo Plugged In Not Charging Problem

 1. Download and install Advanced Driver Updater.

-2. Click Start Scan Now button to initiate the scanning.Advanced Driver Updater
+2. Click the Start Scan Now button to initiate the scanning.Advanced Driver Updater

 update all outdated driver